Nayagarh: N.K High School, Kesharpur

-N.k High School is located in Kesharpur (Kalikaprasad panchayat), 1st established by the villagers and subsequently recognised by Govt. in 1970.
+N.K High School is located in Kesharpur (Kalikaprasad panchayat), 1st established by the villagers and subsequently recognised by Govt. in 1970.
 Students of 4-5 villages depend on it for their education.
 The atmosphere of this school is very education oriented and it has produced many great personalities.

 Transportation

-Nayagarh Town was put on the railway map of the country on 19 June 2017 when railway minister Suresh Prabhu formally dedicated the new line from Bolagarh Road to Nayagarh Town as part of the ongoing Khurda Road-Balangir project.
-The railway minister also inaugurated the Nayagarh Town railway station building while flagging off a passenger train that made the first journey to the town.
+Nayagarh Town was put on the railway map of the country on 19-June-2017 when railway minister Suresh Prabhu formally dedicated the new line from Bolgarh Road to Nayagarh Town as part of the ongoing Khurda Road-Balangir project.
+The railway minister also inaugurated the Nayagarh Town Railway Station building while flagging off a passenger train that made the first journey to the town.